hankeliu2015/snap_calculator/my_note.md

 >
 > -     if the argument is an operator, push the operator into operator array [-]. if the operator array length greater than 0, the 2nd last el - the last el, both els remove from number array, their result push back to the number array [5, 8], returrn the last nubmer el. remove the first el from operator array.
 >   8 if the operator array length is 0, return the last number array el.
 [5, 8] []
->   / if the arg is an operator, perform above process.
+>   if the arg is an operator, perform above process.
->   0.625 // 5 / 8
+>   0.625 it is equal to 5 / 8

-store the integer data into an array.
-[1, 2, 3, 4]

-use the operator argument value as the condition to perform mathmetic operation. update the array and return value.
+single input difference from multiple input

+1. single input function need to store the previous argument in the array after return the the last numArr el.
+2. add a condition before the operation performed could be performed, return the current last el in numberArr.
+3. if argument is just a number, add it to the numArr and return the last el. if the argument is operator, add it to the operArr and perform arithmetic operation and return the last el.